csilveirabarros9148/INFO2300_Continuous-Integration/README.md

 At first, will ask the user to add his name and then will give 2 choice to get the digitcheck of the credit card from the user.
 After the user digits 15 numbers, it will appear the digitcheck from the credit card.

 I choice the licence because it was the way that works better with the program prospective.

+### 13. Make and commit a change to an online file in the main branch, fetch and pull the change to the local machine. ###